instasent/RateLimitBundle/README.md

 ### Step 1: Add the bundle to your composer.json

 If you're not yet familiar with Composer see http://getcomposer.org.
-Add the NoxlogicRateLimitBundle in your composer.json:
+Add the InstasentRateLimitBundle in your composer.json:

 ```js
 {